xebia-functional/Unwrapped/docs/SIP.md

 These languages implement such techniques in different ways.
 In the case of Kotlin, the compiler performs CPS transformations for `suspend` functions, eliminating the need for callbacks and simplifying function return types.
 This simple native compiler supported keyword allows other ecosystem libraries such as [Spring](insert link), [Compose](insert link), and a great many other libraries and projects in the Kotlin ecosystem integrate with suspending functions natively.

-In the case of Java and the internals of project LOOM, virtual threads and an impl for non-blocking IO is part of both the new incubator packages in JDK 19 and the internals in the
-JVM hotspot where continuations are managed and related to virtual threads.
+JDK 19,the Java 19 hotspot runtime, and the internals of Project Loom include native and library support of virtual threads, structured concurrency, and continuations related to virtual threads.

 ## Proposal